Competitor insight dashboard for market trends and pricing analysis

 Mapping out these competitors is crucial.
 Once you know who to track, you can start breaking down their strategies.

-Deconstructing Pricing Strategies: More Than Just the Lowest Price
+Deconstructing Pricing Strategies with Competitor Insights: More Than Just the Lowest Price

 Price wars can kill profitability.
 But that doesn’t mean you should ignore pricing strategies.
 The goal is to understand how competitors price their products and what pricing tactics they use to influence customer perception.